Kick Off (series): Goal!

 In 1992, a sequel, Kick Off 3, was in development.
 The game wasn't released in this form though, as Dino Dini left Anco in 1992 for Virgin Games, where he developed Goal!, released in 1993.
 Goal! featured similar gameplay to Kick Off 2 but also added one-touch passing as seen in Sensible Soccer, player acceleration, and more advanced menu systems and options.
 Goal! received generally good reviews but did not enjoy the same lasting popularity as Kick Off 2.

 Kick Off 3

 In 1994, Anco released Kick Off 3 developed by Steve Screech, a totally new game with nothing in common with Kick Off 2.
-The game didn't receive as good reviews as its predecessors and didn't gain the same popularity.
+The game did not receive as good reviews as its predecessors and did not gain the same popularity.
 An Atari Jaguar port was in development but never released.

 Kick Off 96, 97 & 98

 In 1996, Toka Nono released Kick Off 96 for Amiga and Windows.
 The game received average reviews.
 In 1997, Kick Off 97 was released for Windows.
-The game received better reviews than Kick Off 96 but still didn't become popular.
+The game received better reviews than Kick Off 96 but still did not become popular.
 Later the same year, Anco released Kick Off 98 for the PC which received poor reviews.
 In 1998 Kick Off World was released for the original PlayStation, again developed by Toka and published by Funsoft.